The Great Commission and Government

 Invoking the Great Commission,

 All authority hath been given unto me in heaven and on earth.
 Go ye therefore, and make disciples of all the nations, baptizing them into the name of the Father and of the Son and of the Holy Spirit: teaching them to observe all things whatsoever I commanded you: and lo, I am with you always, even unto the end of the world (Mt.
-28:18-20 ASV).,
+28:18-20 ASV).,he reminds me of my duty to profess my beliefs rather than trying to impose them.

 A far better way than coercing others to adhere to objective standards of morality is to convert them to those standards.
 It is ultimately only through proclamation of the gospel that the culture and the nation will be redeemed.
-For the church is to engage the world not with the sword of the government, but with “sword of the Spirit, which is the word of God”
+For the church is to engage the world not with the sword of the government, but with “sword of the Spirit, which is the word of God”.

 Amen, Jordan, in me you have a witness.
 Check out the whole piece for a reasonable Christian perspective on today's political milieu.